EACH - Equality for Adopted Children

 EACH will advocate for legislation that provides equal treatment of adopted children of American citizens with biological children of American citizens, whether the child is born abroad or in America.
 Initially, the major area of focus for EACH will be at the federal level.
 Therefore, EACH will focus on issues involving adoptions of foreign born children, since domestic adoptions are governed by state laws.

-There are two major pieces of legislation that have been introduced, but have not yet passed the full Congress and been signed into law: The Intercountry Adoption Reform Act (ICARE) and the Natural Born Citizen Act (NBC Act).
-EACH supports both of these proposed bills and will work to help enact them into law.
+EACH has been a major advocate for two pieces of legislation that have been introduced, but have not yet passed the full Congress and been signed into law: The Intercountry Adoption Reform Act (ICARE) and the Natural Born Citizen Act (NBC Act).
+Since their introduction in 2003 and 2004, ICARE has been passed by the full Senate as an amendment to a larger immigration bill which did not become law.
+The NBC Act was not reintroduced in the 109th or 110th Congress.

 Help EACH continue to advocate on behalf of adopted children...more.